Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Repayments.
-Although you have to make the minimum repayment when your statement is issued, you’re free to repay as much as you like, as often as you like beyond this minimum.
+Although you have to make the minimum repayment when your statement is issued, you’re free to repay as much as you like and as often as you like beyond this minimum.
 The minimum repayment is usually 2% or 3% of your outstanding balance, so it’s best to pay your account in full (or as much as you can) each statement period to reduce your interest costs.
-You pay a late payment fee if you don’t make the minimum repayment by the statement due date.
+You pay a late payment fee if you don’t make the minimum repayment by the due date.

 - Annual fee.
-This is the cost to own a credit card.
-The annual fee ranges from $0 to hundreds of dollars depending on the credit card type.
-The credit card annual fee is deducted from your available credit and accrues interest at the purchase rate if you don’t pay it in the first statement period.
+The annual fee is the cost of the credit card account.
+Annual fees range from $0 to $390 or more depending on the type of credit card.
+The credit card annual fee is deducted from your available credit limit and accrues interest at the purchase rate if you don’t pay it in the first statement period.

 - Interest rates.
 Interest is the price you pay to borrow money.
-Credit card interest rates are much higher than other types of finance because credit cards are an unsecured product and financial institutions have no recourse to take your assets if you default on your repayments.
+Credit card interest rates are much higher than other types of finance because credit cards are an unsecured product, which means financial institutions cannot take your assets if you default on your repayments.
 However, you can avoid interest charges if you take advantage of interest-free days.
 You could also save on interest with a card that offers 0% p.a. for an introductory period.

 What types of credit cards are suitable for beginners?

-In New Zealand, Visa, Mastercard and American Express issue credit cards with banks, financial institutions and even supermarkets.
+In New Zealand, Visa, Mastercard and American Express issue credit cards.
 There are many types of credit cards with different features for different kinds of borrowers.
-Low-rate credit cards feature a low purchase rate of interest and annual fee, whereas rewards credit cards feature high rates of interest and annual fee, but reward cardholders with points for purchases.
-It is usually wise to begin with a no-frills credit card so you can get a grip on how credit cards work, before upgrading to a product with bells and whistles.
+For example, low-rate credit cards feature a low purchase rate of interest and annual fees.
+In contrast, rewards credit cards feature high-interest rates and annual fees but compensate cardholders with points for purchases.
+Therefore, it is generally wise to begin with, to have a no-frills credit card to get a grip on how credit cards work before upgrading to a product with bells and whistles.

-These types of credit cards are suitable if you’re just starting out:
+These types of credit cards are suitable if you’re starting:

-- Low interest credit cards.
+- Low-interest credit cards.
 Low-interest rate credit cards typically feature a low purchase rate of interest, which is beneficial if you don’t pay back your balance in full by the statement due date.
-These types of credit card may also feature a promotional period in which you pay low or no interest on credit card purchases.
-Low-interest credit cards are suited to beginners still finding their feet making repayments.
+These types of credit cards may also feature a promotional period in which you pay low or no interest on credit card purchases.
+Low-interest credit cards are suited to beginners finding their feet making repayments.
 Paying off debt over a couple of months is far cheaper with a low-rate credit card compared to a rewards or premium credit card.

 - No annual fee credit cards.
-This type of credit card costs nothing to own, but, the rates of interest are usually higher than low-rate credit cards.
-A no annual fee credit card can sit in your wallet, never come out, and won’t cost you a thing.
-These types of credit cards are suited to beginners who are looking to build their credit history but don’t want to go all-out on a credit card with loads of features.
+This credit card type costs nothing to own, but the interest rates are usually higher than low-rate credit cards.
+On the other hand, a no annual fee credit card can sit in your wallet, never come out, and won’t cost you a thing.
+These types of credit cards are suited to beginners looking to build their credit history but don’t want to go all-out on a credit card with loads of features.

-- Low income credit cards.
+- Low-income credit cards.
 Low minimum income credit cards have a low credit limit.
-The credit card company wants to make sure you can comfortably make credit card repayments after all your other monthly expenses are met.
-Low-income credit cards are typically either low rate or low fee credit cards and are suited to beginners who either have a low income or want a low-credit limit to avoid the temptation to overspend.
+The provider wants to make sure you can comfortably make credit card repayments after meeting your other monthly expenses.
+Low-income credit cards are typically either low-interest rate or low fee credit cards.
+They are suited to beginners who either have a low income or want a low credit limit to avoid the temptation to overspend.

 Credit cards are a product for borrowers with a good credit history.
 If you’ve never applied for a credit product before, you have a better chance of being approved for a basic credit card than a credit card packed with extras.
-The credit card company will want to see copies of your latest payslips to verify your income as well as documents to verify your identity.
+The credit card company wants to see copies of your latest payslips to verify your income and documents to verify your identity.

 - Minimum income.
-This is how much you need to earn every year to be eligible to apply.
-The credit card company wants to make sure you can make credit card repayments after your other monthly expenses are met.
+The minimum income is how much you need to earn every year to be eligible to apply.
+The credit card issuer wants to make sure you can make credit card repayments after meeting your other monthly expenses.

 - Age.
 You must be over the age of 18.

 - Good credit history.
-You must have a good credit history to be eligible to apply.
-This includes no current defaults.
-If you have not built up a credit history to date, you will not be penalised but may only be eligible for a low credit limit.
-As you build a credit history by using your credit card you can apply for a limit increase later.
+You must have a good credit history to apply, which includes no current defaults.
+If you have not built up a credit history to date, you are not penalised but may only be eligible for a low credit limit.
+As you build a credit history using your credit card, you can apply for a limit increase later.

 - Income information.
 You need to provide copies of your most recent payslips to prove your income.
 If you’re self-employed, you can provide your tax return instead.